New strategic priorities highlight increased focus on the fight against hunger and malnutrition

-In 2018, the French Interministerial Committee for International Cooperation and Development (CICID) set the fight against hunger and malnutrition as one of the sectors France seeks to strengthen in the coming years.
+In 2018, the French Interministerial Committee for International Cooperation and Development (CICID) included the fight against hunger and malnutrition as one of the sectors France seeks to strengthen in the coming years.

-Quantifying France’s engagement around nutrition is difficult because of this cross-sectoral perspective.
-According to OECD data, France spent only US$8 million on basic nutrition in 2016.
+Quantifying France’s nutrition-related activities is difficult because of its cross-sectoral engagement.
+According to Organisation for Economic Co-operation and Development (OECD) data, France spent only US$5 million on basic nutrition (also known as nutrition-specific interventions) in 2017.
 However, overall funding to nutrition is higher, as France also funds nutrition-sensitive interventions.
-According to the 2017 Global Nutrition Report, France’s nutrition-sensitive intervention amounted to US$24 million in 2015, the latest year for which data is available.
+According to the 2018 Global Nutrition Report, France’s nutrition-sensitive interventions amounted to US$16 million in 2016, (the latest year for which data is available).
 France is also a member of the Scaling-Up Nutrition movement (SUN), an initiative encouraging countries to mobilize and scale up resources for nutrition globally.

 GISA supports the MAE in defining strategic priorities for nutrition